RaulMerelli/PortableWinForms/README.md

 - UWP: Debugger can't attach: Try by deleting obj and bin folders, ticking "Compile with NET Native toolchain", recompile the  project and removing the tick.
 - UWP: Can't find the page in WebView2: Try moving the html folder in assets, recompile but don't run, and then moving the html folder out again.
 - UWP: on Xbox (tested Xbox Series S) Debug must take place with Visual Studio 2019, VS2022 won't work because its remote debugger it's not installed in the Xbox system.
 You can still compile with VS2022.
+- Android: close the app might be difficult.
+Be ready to kill it from adb.

 ## Why this project exists?
 - I wanted to have some windows on Xbox, also I was quite sure this code could be easily ported to Android.
 In fact I was able to adapt the code in a couple of days.